physiopy/physiopy-automations/README.md

 ### [auto-author-assign.yml](.github/workflows/auto-author-assign.yml)
 - This workflow automatically give the author of a PR or Issue the 'Assignee' label.
 - This should facilitate integration with the project board, because the project board reads the 'Assignee' label in various ways.
 - Previously to this, you had to manually add the 'Assignee' label.
-If this was forgotten, a PR or Issue can sit there without an Assignee, and may not properly show up on project board.
+If this was forgotten, a PR or Issue can sit there without an Assignee, and may not properly show up on project board (or when you filter Issues/PRs by Assignee).
 It seems sensible to make the author the assignee in the first instance, but this can be manually changed for situations where someone else should be the assignee, or if the assignee changes.

 ### [auto-label.yml](.github/workflows/auto-label.yml)
 - This workflow automatically assigns labels to a PR if the PR edits a specific file.